How to Reset a Disabled iPad Using 3 Ways

 Step 1.
 Launch Unlockit iPhone

-Download and launch the software on your Windows or macOS computer.
+Start by downloading and launching the Unlockit iPhone software on your Windows or macOS computer.

 launch Unlockit iPhone

-Next, follow the instructions listed on Unlockit iPhone to put your device into Recovery Mode.
+Follow the on-screen instructions to put your iPad into Recovery Mode.

 iPhone 8 or later in recovery mode

-After you device is Recovery mode, download the firmware by clicking the Download button.
+After your iPad is in Recovery Mode, download the necessary firmware by clicking "Download."

 download is complete